 Longwood, Florida: Cypress Methuselah - Burned!Also known as "The Senator."
 The biblical Methuselah lived to be 969, but the tree lasted way longer than that, an estimated 3,500 years.
-In January 2012 it was burned down by a crazy person.
+In January 2012 it was burned down by a drug addict.
 A sister tree "Lady Liberty," remains.

 - 761 General Hutchinson Parkway, Longwood, FL